p-salido/styleguide/ruby.md

 resources that do so.
 Try to match the style of surrounding code and follow accepted Ruby community practices.

-Mind how your code appears on Github, in terminals and in editors of people who have more than one editor window on their screen.
-Avoid starting important parts of the code beyond the 79th column.
-Post-expression conditionals are a very common example of this.

 Most of the guidelines in this document are not absolute requirements.
 If there is a good reason to do something differently, go for it.
 Context matters.